Kris Medlen: 2012 season

 On September 19, 2012, in Atlanta, Medlen pitched 8 scoreless innings, in a game that Atlanta won, 3–0.
 Medlen allowed 4 hits and 1 walk, while striking out 6 Marlins.
 In the 1st and 5th innings, Marlin runners reached third base with only one out, but a strike-out followed by a ground-out and a pop-out followed by a grounder preserved the scoreless game for Medlen.
 With this win, the Braves had won 21 consecutive games started by Medlen, the most in major league baseball since the Yankees won 22 consecutive games started by Whitey Ford from 1950 through 1953, a span interrupted by his service during the Korean War.
-On Sep 30, 2012, Medlen led the Braves to their 23rd consecutive victory in games that he started, as they beat the Mets, 6–2.
+On September 30, 2012, Medlen led the Braves to their 23rd consecutive victory in games that he started, as they beat the Mets, 6–2.
 Medlen pitched 6 Innings, allowing 3 hits, 1 walk and 1 unearned run, while striking out 4.
 This established a new major league record in that category, according to mlb.com.

 Medlen started against the St. Louis Cardinals in the MLB's first ever single-game wild card playoff.
 Medlen pitched 6.1 innings and allowed 5 runs, only 2 earned, on 3 hits.
 He gave up a home run and was credited with the loss in this game.
+After Medlen's exit, the Braves' Andrelton Simmons hit an outfield fly on which left field umpire Sam Holbrook called an infield fly rule, causing a 19 minute delay as fans threw debris onto the field.